QuantEcol-ConsLab/qermserver-hyak-tutorial/README.md

 Make sure you pay attention to any emails from the HPC list.
 They contain helpful Hyak updates as well as notifications about club meetings. **Everyone is required to attend at least one club meeting a year to stay on the STF partition**.

 **Bonus homework for Windows users:** Check that you have SSH enabled as that's how we'll log in to Hyak.
 This should be default if you are running a recentish version of Windows 10+.
 If you're old school, you might check out [puTTY](https://www.putty.org/).

-#### For the QERM/SEFS Servers portion:
-Please take a look at the [QERM wiki simulation servers page](http://wiki.cbr.washington.edu/qerm/index.php/QERM_simulation_servers).
-Here are the basic steps you should have completed before class on Feb 5:

-  1. Contact SEFSIT to gain access to the servers.
-In you email, include which specific server(s) you would like access to (e.g. Snoqualmie).
-This should be done well in advance to give them a chance to respond.

-  2. Mac and Linux users need to install some software.
-Mac users need Microsoft Remote Desktop.
-Linux users need to find your favorite Remote Desktop client -- Remmina seems to be the good option for Ubuntu which comes preinstalled.
-I'll trust Linux users to figure out whatever fiddling needs to be done ahead of time.
-Linux users will also need to make sure they have a SFTP program as outlined in the [UDrive instructions](https://itconnect.uw.edu/wares/online-storage/u-drive-central-file-storage-for-users/).
-Mac and Windows users have built-in programs to do this.

-Note that the QERM/SEFS servers  are down approximately 1day/month for maintenance.

 ###  Resources